 - Hardening, clumping, or pieces fusing together

-Palatability drives repurchase, but in manufacturing it also drives complaint rates.
-If a gummy tastes fine on day one and unpleasant by week six, that’s a real quality problem, not a branding issue.
+Good taste drives repeat sales, but in manufacturing, it also drives complaints.
+If a gummy tastes fine on day one and bad by week six, that’s a real quality problem, not a branding issue.

-To keep sensory performance consistent, formulators and production teams rely on deliberate design choices-things that sound simple until you try to scale them:
+To keep taste consistent, formulators and production teams make choices that sound simple until you scale them:

 - Choosing acid systems that match the target taste and the gummy base behavior